Children’s Dentist

 To be eligible for the CDBS, your child must:

-You can check if your child is eligible by logging onto your MyGov account, calling Medicare on 132 011 or coming into the practice with your Medicare card.
-Children eligible for the program can have essential dental service bulk-billed!
+You can check if your child is eligible by logging onto your MyGov account, calling Medicare on 132 011, coming into the practice with your Medicare card or fill in the form here with your Medicare card details.

 Reserve Your Child’s Checkup